Protecting biodiversity and ecosystems

 Preventing loss or degradation of forests is essential to mitigate climate change and manage fiber-based production systems sustainably.
 Conservation of natural habitats helps reduce the amount of greenhouse gas emissions in the atmosphere.
 Growing forests remove carbon and store them in carbon sinks.
 In biologically diverse forests, organisms can adapt to continually changing environmental conditions and maintain ecosystem functions.

-Our commitments regarding the protection of biodiversity are stated in our Group Environmental Policy and reflected in the Code of Conduct for Suppliers.
+Huhtamaki aims to ensure no deforestation throughout its value chain.
+The protection of biodiversity is included in the set of principles stated in our Group Environmental Policy and reflected in the Code of Conduct for Suppliers.
+These principles apply to all our business partners.
 As described earlier, we also protect biodiversity through our efforts to mitigate climate change and responsible water management.
 We aim to have 100% of our fiber from recycled or certified sources by 2030.
-We promote sustainable forestry by sourcing virgin fiber from certified forests (FSC®, PEFC/02-44-55 or SFI®).
+We promote sustainable forestry by sourcing virgin fiber from certified forests (FSC®, PEFC /02-44-55 or SFI®).

 Read more about our certified fiber sourcing practices